Humanitarian Aid and Development

-More than $175 million in relief supplies shipped benefitting more than 2.3 million people.
+Over $275 million in relief supplies shipped benefitting more than 3 million people.

-The hardships of the Syrian humanitarian crisis, now in its 11th devastating year, have been further compounded by the COVID-19 pandemic.
-In response, MFA has shipped more than $175 million in humanitarian aid, and we continue to expand our operations in the region.
+The Syrian people continue to endure the hardships and devastation of a relentless war, now in its 11th year.
+In response, MFA has shipped more than $275 million in humanitarian aid, and we expanded our operations in the region.

-In 2020 and 2021 to date MFA has delivered relief valued at nearly $43.3 million - serving over 800,000 displaced people living across more than 105 camps and makeshift settlements.
+Last year alone, MFA delivered 14 containers of relief valued at almost $60 million.
+These supplies served over 800,000 displaced people living across more than 105 camps and makeshift settlements.

 To reach more people than ever before, MFA streamlined its processes.